Pop Archives

 Peter Allen is now remembered through the biographical musical The Boy From Oz which premiered in Sydney in March 1998 with Todd McKenney as Peter Allen.
 Hugh Jackman received a Tony Award for the same role in the New York production which opened in October 2003.

 Main references: 1.
 Ian McFarlane, Encyclopedia of Australian Pop & Rock.
-2. All Music Guide's Peter Allen entry and chart statistics.
+2. Peter Allen biography by William Ruhlmann at All Music.

 Further reading: Milesago’s Peter Allen page